mamedev/mame/docs/source/commandline/commandline-all.rst

 **-numscreens** *<count>*

-    Tells MAME how many output windows to create.
+    Tells MAME how many output windows or screens to create.
 For most systems, a single output window is all you need, but some systems originally used multiple screens (*e.g. Darius and PlayChoice-10 arcade machines*).
+Some systems with front panel controls and/or status lights also may let you put these in different windows/screens.
 Each screen (up to 4) has its own independent settings for physical monitor, aspect ratio, resolution, and view, which can be set using the options below.

     The default is ``1``.